Alphabet’s CapitalG leads $27.5 million round in India’s Aye Finance – TechCrunch

 On Wednesday, the Gurgaon-based startup said it had raised $27.5 million in its Series E financing round led by CapitalG, which has also led one of its previous rounds.
 Existing investors LGT Lightstone, Falcon Edge Capital, A91 Partners and MAJ Invest also participated in the round, which brings the six-year-old Indian startup’s to-date equity funding to $91 million.
 According to a regulatory filing, Aye Finance is now valued at over $250 million.

-Aye Finance caters to small businesses who need working capital but find it challenging or impossible to secure that from traditional lenders such as banks.
+Aye Finance caters to small businesses that need working capital but find it challenging or impossible to secure that from traditional lenders, such as banks.
 The startup said it had disbursed nearly $400 million to these businesses over the years.

 Cutting checks to small businesses that banks won’t issue funds to is risky.
 Aye Finance, like scores of startups in South Asia such as Lendingkart, Capital Float, Indifi Technologies and InCred, says it utilizes statistical models and predictive analytics to determine the credit worthiness of borrowers.